Setup: Labs

 .

-In addition, if the account is set for inline edit (see Inline Edit on records and Inline Edit On Service Catalog Items), clicking displays sensitive data.
+Clicking displays sensitive data if the account allows inline editing (see Inline Edit on records and Inline Edit On Service Catalog Items).